 Secondly, this report examines potential commercial horticultural crops for the Midlands area.

 We found that the combination of climate and the range of soils in the study area would suit a wide range of horticultural crops.
 The main limiting factor for extensive horticultural development in the study area is the availability of water that is suitable for irrigation.
 High temperatures, wind and water quality are also important management considerations.

 The first edition of this report was updated after corrections were made in related reports, specifically resource management technical reports 406 and 408.
 This second edition contains those corrections, and some outdated mapping has been replaced or removed.
 Other minor editorial changes have also been made in this edition.

 Midlands, climate, crop suitability, irrigated horticulture, soils, Western Australia

-van Wyk, L 2019, ‘Crop and climate suitability for the Midlands area of Western Australia’, 2nd edition, Resource management technical report 415, Department of Primary Industries and Regional Development, Perth.
+van Wyk, L 2019, ‘Crop and climate suitability for irrigated agriculture in the Midlands area of Western Australia’, 2nd edition, Resource management technical report 415, Department of Primary Industries and Regional Development, Perth.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.